Chicago man returns home after 8-month battle with COVID-19, still fighting long-term effects

 CHICAGO (WLS) -- A Chicago man is out of the hospital after an eight month battle with COVID-19.

-Mike Margelewski, 72, has been battling COIVD-19 since April, but he is finally out of the hospital and arrived home by ambulance Monday night.
+Mike Margelewski, 72, has been battling COVID-19 since April, but he is finally out of the hospital and arrived home by ambulance Monday night.

 "It's changed me completely.
 I mean I can't do anything like I could before," Margelewski said.